Bacteroides ovatus: Bacteroides as a reservoir for resistance

 Bacteroides living commensally in the gut have the potential to act as a reservoir of antibiotic resistance genes.
 Passing these genes on to more virulent bacteria that move through the gut periodically.
 These more virulent bacteria can include those causing gastrointestinal infections as well as respiratory infections as the bacteria can be inhaled and swallowed, allowing them to pass through the gut.
 Resistance genes are transferred using mechanisms such as horizonal gene transfer.

 Probiotic potential

 The Bacteroides genus is widely considered a source of next generation probiotics.
 Probiotics are used to maintain or restore the balance of human intestinal microbiota.
 They can relieve the symptoms of diseases caused in part by disruption of the intestinal microbiota.
 Probiotics have the potential to improve intestinal disorders as well as cardiovascular disease, behaviour disorders and cancer by modifying host immune cells, regulating metabolites and outcompeting detrimental bacteria.
-Due to the potential for Bacteroides species to cause infection when they escape from the gut, extensive safety evaluation is necessary before Bacteriodes probiotics can reach final application.
+Due to the potential for Bacteroides species to cause infection when they escape from the gut, extensive safety evaluation is necessary before Bacteroides probiotics can reach final application.